 This list is not all possible symptoms.
 Other less common symptoms have been reported, including gastrointestinal symptoms like nausea, vomiting, or diarrhea.

-Yes!
-According to the CDC the virus is thought to be spread mainly from person-to-person contact through respiratory droplets produced when an infected person coughs, sneezes, or talks.
+The Covid-19 virus is thought to be spread mainly from person-to-person contact through respiratory droplets produced when an infected person coughs, sneezes, or talks.
 During a tandem skydive, without a mask, respiratory droplets produced by the student land directly in the face (mouth, eyes, nose) of the tandem instructor.
-WNYSkydiving will provide a new mask for each student to wear on their jump and then take home or be disposed of after use.

 Tandem skydiving is a training method of skydiving where a student skydives with an experienced instructor.
 The student is a part of the skydive, and is expected to perform what they have learned in the tandem class.